-Oracle Co-CEO Mark Hurd dies
+Oracle co-CEO Mark Hurd dies

-Oracle Co-CEO Mark V. Hurd has died at the age of 62.
-His death leaves the company in the hands of Co-CEO Safra Catz and the company’s founder, Executive Chairman and CTO Larry Ellison.
+Oracle co-CEO Mark Hurd has died at the age of 62.
+His death leaves the company in the hands of co-CEO Safra Catz and founder, executive chairman and CTO, Larry Ellison.

 Hurd had served as co-CEO of Oracle for just over five years alongside Catz.
 The pair served as presidents of the company together for four years before being named co-CEOs in 2014 when Ellison stepped down from the CEO role.